Zhuzhou Hunan, China Travel Guide

 Autumn (October-November) or Spring (March-April) comfortable temperatures and less rain.
 These months are excellent for exploring parks and natural areas.

-Check local weather forecasts before booking.
+Look at the local weather before booking.

 Consult Chinese national holiday calendars to avoid crowds.